socketstream/socketstream-0.4/README.md

 Note: I've deliberately put this code in a new repo so we can discuss crazy new ideas in Github Issues without scaring or confusing existing 0.3 users.
 I'll move the code over to the `master` branch of the main repo when I feel the API is relatively stable and the overall design is sound.

-## Major TODOs

-* finish work on serving client assets (mostly templates)
-* work out how to pass meta data to streams (e.g. stylus-stream needs to know a file's dir)
-* find a better way to send mux-demux using browserify
-* sessions
-* RPC middleware
-* handle connection status
-* client-side templates
-* finish pub/sub and channel subscriptions
-* finish asset packing
-* cache assets in production
-* write tests for modules which are unlikely to change
-* make some important decisions on future Connect / middleware compatibility
-* finalize new Stream Service interface to allow testing
-* change `ss-engineio` to support Engine.IO's forthcoming Streams interface (when ready)
-* investigate PhoneGap compatibility
-* add lots of error handling etc like we had in 0.3

-Help with any of the items above would be gratefully received

 ## Try it out

 Early adopters and hackers only for now!